angristan/local-dns-resolver/README.md

 ```
 firefox https://dnsleaktest.com/
 ```
-Only your IP should show up.
+Only your IP should show up, or the one from your VPN provider's exit node.